lmiller1990/design-pattenrns-for-vuejs/src/pdf/EVENTS.md

 Once the `<video>` is ready, as indicated by the `canplaythrough` event, you can respond appropriately.
 There are lots of events available for `HTMLVideoElement`.
 Making a really clean video player that uses the native events would be a good learning project.
 You can find a full list of native events [here](https://developer.mozilla.org/en-US/docs/Web/Events#event_listing): https://developer.mozilla.org/en-US/docs/Web/Events#event_listing.

-You can responde to custom events in the same way as standard HTML events.
+You can respond to custom events in the same way as standard HTML events.
 Before we get into custom events, let's talk about native events a little more.

 ## The Secret Life of `@event`